Chameleon-Vision/chameleon-docs/docs/source/hardware/supported-hardware.rst

 Known Working Cameras
 ^^^^^^^^^^^^^^^^^^^^^

-The cameras listed below have been tested to be *mostly compatible*, but come with *no guarantees* as to full compatability.
+The cameras listed below have been tested to be *mostly compatible*, but come with *no guarantees* as to full compatibility.

 - Microsoft LifeCam Cinema
 - Microsoft LifeCam VX-5500